pfsense/docs/source/install/upgrade-troubleshooting.rst

 =======================

-This document describes methods of troubleshooting problems firewalls may encounter when attempting to run an upgrade.
+This document describes methods of troubleshooting problems firewalls may encounter when attempting to run a pfSense® upgrade.

 .. contents:: Upgrade Troubleshooting
    :depth: 2